Trinity Employability Award - Pharma Pathway

 - Be outside the requirements of your core academic curriculum

 You can combine hours from multiple activities to reach the requirement.
-The activities do not need to take place in Trinity to be eligible.
+The activities do not need to be with Trinity to be eligible.

 Activities which meet the requirement include: